How to Become a Teacher in South Carolina

 Next, applicants must send in the required documents to the Office of Certification.
 The following is required:

-- Submit official application (can apply online)
+- Submit official application (apply through the Educator Portal)

 - Non-refundable application fee